Table Of Contents

 As its name suggests, this unique soap originates from the ancient city of Aleppo, the main city in Syria’s Levant region.
 Historically, Aleppo was a central trade hub, thanks to its location at one end of the famous Silk Road.

 Aleppo is said to be among the earliest soap producers.
-Myths abound that Queen Cleopatra of Egypt was an Aleppo soap fan, before the first century AD.
-It is believed these soaps were first introduced to Europe by the Crusaders in the 11th Century A.D.
+Myths abound that Queen Cleopatra of Egypt was an Aleppo soap fan before the first century AD, and these soaps were first introduced to Europe by the Crusaders in the 11th Century A.D.

-Queen Zenobia of Syria was also a raving fan, probably leaving untold pictures of this natural soap on a Facebook page.
+Queen Zenobia of Syria was also a raving fan, probably leaving untold pictures of this natural soap on her Facebook page.

 Whatever the truth, we know that Aleppo soap has been around for centuries and is still loved today for its remarkable benefits.

 These veritable wizards boil olive oil, lye and water in a large vat for three days, which creates a thick soap-like substance; known as the saponification process.
-They then add oil of bay laurel – the key to Aleppo soap’s powers.
+They then add laurel berry oil – the key to Aleppo soap’s powers.

 The soap-making magicians then pour the mixture from the vat onto a vast sheet of wax paper to cool and harden.
 At this stage, it’s a vibrant emerald-green colour.

-After some time, the wizards hand cut the soap into individual blocks using a special rake.
-The Grand High Wizard’s name is stamped onto the cubes, so you know who to worship when you take a bath.
+After some time, the wizard's apprentice soap makers hand-cut the soap into individual blocks using a special rake.
+The Grand High Wizard’s name is stamped onto the cubes, so you know who to worship when you have a bath.
 True story.

 These artisans then stack the soap cubes in such a way that allows maximum air exposure; they leave them to age like this for seven months.

-As you can see, the soap making process can take a long time, and when finished, these soaps are very dense and extremely long-lasting; Great value for money.
+As you can see, the soap-making process can take a long time, and when finished, these soaps are very dense and extremely long-lasting, which is Great value for money.

 Aleppo soap is the original 'all-in-one' product and is perfect for all skin types, including skin prone to dermatitis and other itchy, inflammatory skin conditions.
-It can be used to wash the face, body and hair, and lathered to create a natural shaving cream.
+It can be used to wash the face, body and hair, and lathers well to create a natural shaving cream.

-Here are just some of the many skincare benefits of Aleppo soap:
+Here are just some of the many skincare benefits of Aleppo soaps:

-- Cleanses and purifies without stripping the skin’s natural essential oils.
+Cleanses and purifies without stripping the skin’s natural essential oils, leaving your hair in great condition.

-- Oil of bay laurel can help manage skin problems like eczema, dermatitis and acne.
+Oil of bay laurel can help manage skin problems like eczema, psoriasis, dermatitis and acne.

-- Dermatologists often recommend that this soap is suitable for the most sensitive or baby skin
+Dermatologists often recommend that this soap benefits the most sensitive or baby skin

-TL;DR: Traditional Aleppo soap is natural, gentle, moisturising and the Best Bar for sensitive skin!
+TL;DR: Due to its olive oil and laurel oil , traditional Aleppo soap is natural, gentle, moisturising and the Best Bar for sensitive skin!